prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 To use kw1281test, we'll need to know the serial number of your KKL cable.
 On Mac, this is simple:

 1. Plug in your cable.
 If you only have USB-C ports on your mac, this is where that USB-A to USB-C adapter will be required.
-2. Click the Apple () icon in the top left of your menu barmenu
+2. Click the Apple () icon in the top left of your menu bar
 3. Hold down the option (⌥) key and then click `System Information...` (if you're not holding down ⌥, this will be called `About This Mac`)
 4. Click `USB` under the `Hardware` heading in the left pane
-5. Here you should see your cable in the maimn window under the `USB Device Tree` header
+5. You should see your cable in the main window under the `USB Device Tree` header
 6. Note the 8-character serial number of your cable.
 If you bought the one I linked above, it's probably just `12345678`.

 ### Step 3: Download kw1281test

 Go to the [kw1281test release page](https://github.com/gmenounos/kw1281test/releases) and download the latest version for your platform.

 This should leave you with an executable called `kw1281test`.
-To keep things simple, I like to drag this file into my home directory.
-You can do this by dragging the file into `/Users/prestia` or using the `mv` command in Terminal.
+To keep things simple, I like to place this file in my home directory.
+You can do this by dragging the file into `/Users/<YOUR USERNAME>` or using the `mv` command in Terminal.

-### Step 4: Get your car's SKC
+### Step 4: Get your SKC

 Mk4 Volkswagens have a Secret Key Code (SKC) that is required to make certain changes to the car, like coding new keys.
 This can be tricky to access but, fortunately, kw1281test makes it a breeze:

-1. Make sure your KKL cable is plugged into your Mac via USB and the OBD II port of your car (it's likely under the dash to the left of the steering wheel).
+1. Make sure your KKL cable is connected to your Mac via USB and your car via the OBD II port (look under the dash to the left of the steering wheel).
-2. Insert your existing key in the car and put it in the ON/ACC position (do _not_ start the car).
+2. Insert a key and put it in the ON/ACC position.
+Do _not_ start the car.
 3. Open Terminal on your Mac.
 If you've never used Terminal before, you can find it via Spotlight or in Applications > Utilities > Terminal.
 4. In Terminal, type: `./kw1281test <serial number> 10400 17 GetSKC`.
-If your serial number was `12345678`, you would type `./kw1281test 12345678 10400 17 GetSKC`.
+If your serial number is `12345678`, you would type `./kw1281test 12345678 10400 17 GetSKC`.
 5. Eventually, this will display a 5-digit SKC on your screen.
-If you're only seeing 4 digits, add a 0 to the front.
+If you only see 4 digits, add a 0 to the front.

-### Step 5: Adapt new keys for your VW
+### Step 5: Adapt new keys

 The last step is to program (or "adapt") your new keys.
 The command will look like this:
 ```
 ./kw1281test <serial number> 10400 17 AdaptationSave 21 <number of keys> <SKC>
 ```

-For example: If your cable serial number is `12345678` (Step 2), your SKC is `01234` (Step 4), and you want to program 2 keys, your command would be `./kw1281test 12345678 10400 17 AdaptationSave 21 2 01234`.
+If your cable serial number is `12345678` (Step 2), your SKC is `01234` (Step 4), and you want to program 2 keys, your command would be `./kw1281test 12345678 10400 17 AdaptationSave 21 2 01234`.

 Assuming your laptop is still connected to your car:

 1. Adjust the above command, type it into Terminal, and hit enter.
 2. Take the key out of the ignition.
-3. Put in the first key you'd like to program and turn to the RUN/ACC/ON position, but do _not_ start the car.
+3. Put in the first key you'd like to program -- it could be the one you just removed! -- and turn to the RUN/ACC/ON position, but do _not_ start the car.
-5. The Immo3 light (pictured in the Intro section) should come on and eventually switch off.
+5. The Immo3 light (pictured in the Intro section) should appear and eventually switch off.
 6. When the Immo3 light switches off, remove the key.
 7. Repeat steps 3-6 for each key you'd like to program.

 When you're done, test to see that your new keys are able to start the car.
+You're done!

 ### More uses for kw1281test